rolandcsosz/carelog/frontend/README.md

 ## Known issues

 - [ ]  Transition on navigation is not smooth on desktop view. `useNavigation.ts` change requered.
 Low priority issue. ⬇️
+- [ ]

+## Parts to improve

+- [ ]  Add tests for components and pages.
+High priority issue. ⬆️
+- [ ]  Merge useAdminModel and useUserModel into a single hook.
+Medium priority issue. ⬆️